-AV ESV LSV 2 And said, I cried by reason of mine affliction unto the LORD, and he heard me; out of the belly of hell cried I, and thou heardest my voice.
-2 saying, "I called out to the LORD, out of my distress, and he answered me; out of the belly of Sheol I cried, and you heard my voice.
-2 and he said, "I called out of my distress to Yahweh, And He answered me.
+AV ESV LSV 2 And said, I cried by reason of mine affliction unto the LORD, and he heard me; out of the belly of hell cried I, and thou heardest my voice. the LORD, out of my 2 and he said, "I called out of my distress to Yahweh, And He answered me.
 I cried for help from the belly of Sheol; You heard my voice.

-[&]quot;hell" You just KNEW the modern versions would not be able to resist translating "hell" as "Sheol".
+&quot;hell" You just KNEW the modern versions would not be able to resist translating "hell" as "Sheol".